princeyadav0136/DevTinder/revise.md

 - Difference b/w json and javascript object
 - Add the express.json() middleware to your app
 - Make your signup dynamic to receive data from end user
+- API - Get user by email
+- API - Get all the users from the database